-Table 1: Number of CG iterations until convergence, on two examples on a cubical fixed beam.
+Table 1.
+Number of CG iterations of the static solver until convergence, on two examples on a cubical fixed beam.

-This faster propagation is useful in case of real-time simulation when only few iterations can be performed at each step.
+This faster propagation is useful in case of real-time simulation when only few iterations can be performed on the implicit integration at each step.
 Using hierarchy, a small number of iterations (approximately ten) provides a much more accurate result, as illustrated in figure 5 that plots the convergence speed of the second example of table 1.
+In case of very soft materials, fast propagation can be unrealistic.
+In this case a classical nodal approach can be better suitable.

-Figure 5: Convergence speed.
+Figure 5.
+Convergence speed in a static solver.